RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 On both sides of the bridge there is a distinctive tower, and for a few euros you can climb up and enjoy the view 138 steps up.

-Charles Bridge divides the city into the new city and the old city.
+Charles Bridge divides Prague into the New Town and the Old Town.
 If you are in the old town, don't forget to visit the Klementinum, which is a unique baroque library.

 The small town square